Yatsyga/opti-form/README.md

 - **Optimized Performance**: ImmutableForm minimizes re-renders and improves performance by updating only changed nodes in the form's data structure.
 - **Simplicity and Ease of Use**: Straightforward API that makes complex form handling as simple as possible.

+Unfortunately immutable-form is not usable without strict mode.

 ## Installation

 To install ImmutableForm, use npm or yarn: